 The onset of New Year's Day can come with planning perplexities.
-You might ask yourself, How will I start the year?
-And if I don't do something spectacular, could that be a premonition of what’s to come?
-When actually, New Year’s Day, as originally founded, should be a simple holiday to reflect on the good things from years past and to set intentions for more good things in the year to come.
+There's pressure to start the year off right, and you might be worried that if you don't do something spectacular, that could be a premonition of what’s to come.
+New Year’s Day—as originally founded—should be a simple holiday to reflect on the good things from years past and to set intentions for more good things in the year to come.

 Society will tell you that New Year's Day is the perfect day to set resolutions.
 But if resolutions don't work for you, or if you're coming up short on identifying them, try something a little more fun.
-Fill out your 2019 calendar by penciling in three to four trips, events, or concerts that you want to go to this year.
+Fill out your calendar by penciling in three to four special events you're hoping to experience or know are on your agenda.

 If you’d like to detox after the holiday binge, meal prep can the perfect way to start right.
 Spend time baking, chopping, and sautéeing in bulk.
 Make sure to include lots of greens to help ward off winter colds.